swisspost/design-system/.changeset/long-geckos-clap.md

 ---
-'@swisspost/design-system-styles': minor
+'@swisspost/design-system-styles': patch
 ---

-- Update padding of tertiary buttons from 24px to 4px
+- Reduced horizontal padding of tertiary buttons.
-- Update font-size progression to 12/14/16/18
+- Update font-size progression according to button size.
-- Change transparent color to full-tone colors
+- Change transparent color to full-tone colors.
-- Update slightly the font and border color of secondary and tertiary buttons
+- Update slightly the font and border color of secondary and tertiary buttons.